 - RE (Reset Handling): This value defines how many clock signals the A-157 should wait after a reset until the first step is played.
 If “0” is set, the first step is played directly as the reset is made and the next clock signal plays the second step.
 This setting may be necessary if the clock arrives shortly before the reset or the A-157 is used with another sequencer with this behavior.
 If the parameter is “1” (default), all playheads are reset, but the first step is only played with the next clock signal.

 - MN (MIDI Note): Outputs each step as MIDI.
 In the lower part of the matrix there are two additional functions: A button for „MIDI Reset“ and an arrow to enter a submenu.
-Here the MIDI note of each track is defined.
-The channel is always „10“.
+Here you can specify for each track either the MIDI note, i.e. the drum instrument of channel 10, or the channel (C1-C9).
+Then the pitch of the step is output as a MIDI note, which is especially useful for tuned tracks 7 and 8.
 For this function the module a157m is necessary.
 The default value is off („0“).

 - MC (MIDI Clock): Outputs Start, Stop and Clock as MIDI.
 The normal clock is used, but converted to 24 PPQN (pulses per quarter note).
 For this function the module a157m is necessary.
 The default value is off („0“).